Advance Kindergarten Registration for the 2018-2019 School Year Begins February 26 and Ends March 9

 - Academic grades and test scores

 Completed Non-resident enrollment applications with all required documents, should be submitted to the school principal.
 Acceptance as a non-resident tuition student is valid for one school-year only.
 Applicants must complete a Non-resident enrollment application/contract each school year.
 The superintendent approves all applicants based on the stated criteria and available space in school programs.
-Questions regarding non-resident student enrollment may be directed to the school principal or the Associate Superintendent.
+Questions regarding non-resident student enrollment may be directed to the school principal or the Deputy Superintendent.

 Non-Resident Tuition Schedule: